Travel insurance claims

 - Keep the receipts of any new items you purchase to prove ownership

-- Report any theft to the local police within 24 hours, and make sure you get a copy of the police report to show to your insurer
+- Report any theft to the local police within 24 hours, and make sure you get a copy of the police report to show to your insurance provider

-- If you have a medical incident call the travel insurer's medical assistance hotline.
+- If you have a medical incident call the travel insurance company's medical assistance hotline.
 Pronto!

 When you get back...

-- Contact your travel insurer and complete a claim form
+- Contact your travel provider and complete a claim form

 - Include any documentation, receipts, police reports etc to help support the claim